REB Standard Operating Procedures

-NEW! – The Board of our CIUSSS has just approved the Standard Operating Procedures (SOPs) of the CIUSSS West-Central Montreal Research Ethics Board (September 2021).
+The Board of our CIUSSS has approved the Standard Operating Procedures (SOPs) of the CIUSSS West-Central Montreal Research Ethics Board in September 2021.
 These SOPs were developed based on the Canadian REB SOPs by the Canadian Association of Research Ethics Boards (CAREB) in 2014, which were then further adapted by CATALIS for the Quebec context in 2019.

 These SOPs are aimed to all clinical researchers of the Jewish General Hospital and researchers within the community sector having research privileges at the CIUSSS West-Central Montreal.